This is a very cool look at different ways of making data visual.

 Managing email is a major task.
+Knowledge workers spend 28% of their time on email.-bakadesuyo.com.
 Luckily, there is lots of information available on how to handle it.
 Listed below are a few links to articles I have found helpful.

 The four D’s for decision making are similar to the ones for paper management.